JorjaFox/website/_posts-old-blog/2011-08-30-73-seconds-official-promo.md

 [vimeo]http://vimeo.com/28373687[/vimeo]

-<del>I was going to hold off on posting this until I could get a version <em>I</em> could watch.
+<del>I was going to hold off on posting this until I could get a version _I_ could watch.
 My office now blocks cbs.com/video so ...
 I've not seen this yet!
 As soon as it's up online for everyone, I'll swap the video out.</del>

 Okay!
 Un-locked!
 Now viewable by all nations!